What is in this leaflet

 - Loss of clear hearing

 These symptoms may also be associated with nausea, vomiting and headache.
 Often these symptoms together are referred to as Méniere's Syndrome.

-Based on animal studies, the active ingredient of Seniere tablets, betahistine dihydrochloride, works by improving the blood flow of the inner ear and restoring it to normal.
-It also acts on the nerve endings in the inner ear to normalise the way in which the nerves respond to outside influences.
+Seniere tablets contain the active ingredient betahistine dihydrochloride, which work by improving the blood flow of the inner ear and restoring it to normal.
+It also acts on the nerve endings in the inner ear to normalize the way in which the nerves respond to outside influences.

 Your doctor may have prescribed Seniere for another reason.
 Ask your doctor if you have any questions about why Seniere has been prescribed for you.

 There is no evidence that Seniere is addictive.

 This medicine is available only with a doctor's prescription.

 When you must not take it

 Do not take Seniere if: